-Effective April 16, 2019: When students reenter, the tuition costs will be determined by using the tuition and fees schedule referenced in the PTC catalog addendum (page 7) or at www.ptcollege.edu/about/ptc-catalog under Financial Information.
+Effective April 16, 2019: When students reenter, the tuition costs will be determined by using the tuition and fees schedule referenced in the PTC catalog under the Tuition and Fee Calculations section or at https://ptcollege.edu/about-pittsburgh-technical-college/consumer-information/#catalog under Financial Information.
 The schedule calculates a per credit tuition charge based on the specific program and a per term fee charge based on the credit load carried by the student.